skojaku/km_config/README.md

 # km_config
-This repository contains C++ and MATLAB codes for the KM--config algorithm.
+MATLAB and C++ codes for the KM--config algorithm.

 Please cite
   Kojaku, S. and Masuda, N. ???.
 Preprint arXiv:????
 (2017).